RedisLabs/redislabs-docs/content/rc/changelog/december-2023.md

 ## New features

-### Network data cost breakdowns

-Invoices for customers with Flexible and Annual subscriptions now include a breakdown of network data costs for the subscription.
-To download an invoice, go to the [Billing and Payments]({{<relref "/rc/billing-and-payments#download-invoice">}}) page on the [Redis Cloud console](https://app.redislabs.com/).

-Customers with Annual subscriptions can also find a breakdown of network data costs in the consumption report.

 ### Active-Active JSON support

 [Active-Active databases]({{<relref "rc/databases/active-active-redis">}}) on Redis Cloud now support the [JSON]({{< relref "/stack/json" >}}) data type.